 – Ah sure, why don’t you come on down with me to Beaumont and pick up the 14 That’ll take you to Donnycarney

-– But they’d we’d have to walk up the hill instead of down
+– But then we’d have to walk up the hill instead of down

 – Fair point, fair point.
 I’ll take ye to the next stop – it has a shelter and a timetable so ye can see where ye’re at.
 No charge.
 Ye’ll have a wait though.
 Sure ye won’t come with me?